tap349/tap349.github.io/_posts/2017-07-14-elixir-tips.md

-helper functions) into their own modules (services, operations) within schema namespace - just like when not using CQRS approach. these operations can use different schema loaders and mutators and can be added to context interface.
+helper functions) into their own modules (services, operations) within schema namespace - just like when not using CQRS approach. these operations can use different schema loaders and mutators and can be added to context interface. for example, these operations can be placed inside `ops` namespace.

 (how to) convert struct <-> map
 -------------------------------